Best Places to Elope in Colorado

 There’s a popular alpine lake out here that shows up on every photography blog and Instagram feed, and it’s genuinely beautiful.
 But what I love about Crested Butte is that there are places just as expansive and just as stunning a short distance away that most people never find.
 Less traffic, same views, completely different feel.
 That’s where I take couples who want the Crested Butte experience without sharing it.

 Kebler Pass in fall is an aspen explosion that rivals anything in Colorado.
 The back roads reward couples who want to slow down and actually be somewhere rather than just pass through it.
-The honest caveat is that it’s Crested Butte is 4.5 hour drive from Denver, and that distance is also exactly what protects it.
+The honest caveat is Crested Butte is 4.5 hour drive from Denver, and that distance is also exactly what protects it.

 Garden of the Gods is genuinely one of the most visually distinct elopement locations in Colorado.
 Those towering red sandstone formations against the backdrop of Pikes Peak create a landscape that looks like nowhere else in the state, dramatic, ancient, and completely different from the alpine aesthetic most couples picture when they think of Colorado elopements.
 For couples who want something striking and accessible without high elevation or a long hike, this is one of the best options in the state.